Known limitations

 Status: Coming.

-Workaround: Audit your dataset before upload; the in-app preview is for spot checks.
+Workaround: Audit your dataset before upload, in a tool where you can grep it.
+Keep that file as your searchable copy.
+The in-app preview is for spot checks.